joonho3020/joonho3020.github.io/content/articles/xls-article.md

 >
 >The implication of this is that the instantiating module has to be aware of how much of a clock cycle that “combinational overhang” is going to require, because the instantiator needs to make sure there is that much slack available in the clock cycle for the inputs it feeds as x and y , in order to close timing.

-"Combinational overhang"[^7], which means pin-delay, is a foreign concept to Googlers: they think all optimizations stop around module boundaries.
+"Combinational overhang"[^7], which means pin-delay, is a foreign concept to Mr. Leary.
-Cross-module optimization is something to be avoided as it "breaks" the module abstractions.

 >Using I/O flops to increase abstraction
 ><div style="text-align:center; margin: 1em 0;">